 Do you have room for a bigger espresso maker, or would you prefer a model that’s easy to transport?
 The most portable espresso makers are handheld and weigh just a pound or two.
 These can be great for camping or travel, but you may be looking for a larger model to keep on your kitchen counter.
 And if you’re looking for a lever espresso maker, be prepared to give it plenty of space.

 Still, of all espresso machines, the manual models typically have the smallest footprints.

 Other types of espresso makers we’ve reviewed:

-We hope that after reading these reviews and our guide, you will now be able to figure out which lever espresso machine is best for you.
+We hope that after reading these reviews and buying tips, you’ll be able to figure out which manual espresso machine is best for you.
+Happy shopping!

 Table of Contents

 - A Quick Glance at our Favorite Picks of 2020

 - 1. La Pavoni PPG-16 Lever Manual Espresso Machine – Best Overall

 - 2. La Pavoni Europiccola Lever Espresso Machine